Pink bathroom ideas and accessories to get you inspired

 To keep things from looking too dark, break up the pink and grey with white and wooden accents.
 A splash or two of green works, too!

-For a high-end, polished look, choose pink and gold.
+For a high-end, polished look, choose pink and copper.
 This colour combo conveys the glamour of a boutique hotel or Italian villa.
-Gold taps, gold mirrors and gold shower cubicles are all ways of incorporating this shade into your pink bathroom.
+Copper taps, copper mirrors and copper shower cubicles are all ways of incorporating this shade into your pink bathroom.

-Blush pink works especially well with gold accents, and for an even more luxe look, try pink marble too!
+Blush pink works especially well with copper accents, and for an even more luxe look, try pink marble too!

 Pink & yellow bathroom